sirdavy/gilded-rose-tech-test-ruby/README.md

 "Backstage passes to a TAFKAL80ETC concert", 15, 10
 "Backstage passes to a TAFKAL80ETC concert", 10, 10
 "Backstage passes to a TAFKAL80ETC concert", 5, 10
+"Backstage passes to a TAFKAL80ETC concert", 1, 10

 OUTPUT
 Backstage passes to a TAFKAL80ETC concert, 14, 11
 Backstage passes to a TAFKAL80ETC concert, 9, 12
 Backstage passes to a TAFKAL80ETC concert, 4, 13
+Backstage passes to a TAFKAL80ETC concert, 0, 13

 * Understand specifications of test: